This post may contain affiliate links. Please see our disclosure policy for more details.

 Step-by-Step Instructions

-2. Place the apples, lemon juice, and water into a pot.
+Step 1: Core and chop the apples.
+Place the apples, fresh lemon juice, and water into a large pot.
 Bring the mixture to a boil.
-Reduce heat to medium, and cook, covered.
+Reduce to medium heat, and cook, covered.
 Stir occasionally.

 Chunky applesauce in a blender.